nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 **(Step 18)** The object created is then returned to `WerkIt#startContinuousUserInput()`.

-<span class="box info">:receipt: (About the sequence diagram) Strictly speaking, the object is returned right after whichever
+<span class="box info">:memo: (About the sequence diagram) Strictly speaking, the object is returned right after whichever
 'create command' method is invoked.
 However, to improve the readability of the diagram, only one return line is shown, since all alternate paths will return an object that is a subclass of the `Command` class.</span>